2103801/CS220-AU-portfolio/index.md

 <br>
 Hello!
 My name is Ayomide Oyedele, aka Ayo.

 I am a first year student, studying Global studies with business management at the University of Essex.
 I have a lot of interest in the business and tech world which is part of the reason I chose to do this course and more specifically, this module.
-This module is allowing me to develop my technological skills that will be beneficial to me in the future, based on the career path I want to go down.
+This module is allowing me to develop my technological skills that will be beneficial to me in the future, based on the career path I want to persue.

 <br>
 This video is an example and a small form of inspiration as to why I chose this course as I believe that it could help me to achieve my desire of working my dream job for a well-recognised tech company.